phonedude/cs533-f24/assignments/assignment-2.md

    * localhost:4000/silo.html
    * localhost:4000/Ozark
 * For each path, have a sentence or two in HTML that explains why this is a favorite of yours
+* For each path, set a cookie that echos the corresponding favorite of yours (make up a syntax for your key-value pair, but keep the values human-readable)

 ### Youtube video